hazrmard/EngineeringScienceBuilding/docs/datasets/v1/dataset.md

 ---
-title: Datasets and system description
+title: v1 Dataset and system description
-order: 5
+order: 1
-hasequations: true
+hasequations: false
 ---

 This is the data set for *Chiller 1* at the Engineering Science Building.
 Parameter readings were recorded from January 1, 2018 through December 31, 2018.
 Measurements were recorded at a 5 minute interval.

+The preprocessed dataset is available [here][4].

 ## Data extraction